ChandlerEx/Projects/Scoreboard/README.md

 - Displays box scores (R / H / E)
 - Displays current time with toggleable clock
 - Is reversible, so it can angle the display at 30 or 60 degress
-- Supports touchscreen interaction to switch views, toggle settings, and reset the stored wifi info
+- Supports touchscreen interaction to switch views, toggle settings, and reset the stored Wi-Fi info

 ## Hardware
 - ESP32-3248S035R (TFT + resistive touch)